 How much should you eat?

-The quantity of bee bread depends mostly on your activeness and age.
+The quantity depends mostly on your activeness and age.
 It is recommended you consume it in cycles of 40 days with two to three weeks of rest inbetween.
 The recommended daily dosage is given below:

 - 0-2 year olds - half a tea spoon.